UDADeveloper/udacapidocs/docs/guide/07-preferences.md

 ### Progress map

 If you collect locational data in your survey form, activating `Progress map` choice let you monitor data collection progress on the map via [Dashboard](/guide/09-dashboard.md) and also activate [Mapboard section](/guide/11-mapboard.md).
 To activate this choice you shoule select `Longitude` and `Latitude` variables from your survey form.
-In case you collect locational data using any of these [GPS question types](http://xlsform.org/en/#gps): geopoint / geotrace / geoshape select the same variable for both `Longitude` and `Latitude` field.

 ![An image](/images/s07_1PM.png)